With its crystal clear waters, dreamy beaches, amazing natural scenery, and a plethora of things to do, Koh Phi Phi is literally paradise on earth.

 Maya Bay is easily accessed via boat from Koh Phi Phi Don, but it’s also possible to join an organized day tour from Phuket or Krabi.
 For the best experience, plan to visit before 10 am when most tour boats arrive.
 That way, you’ll enjoy a slice of paradise with minimal crowds.

-Note: Maya Bay and Loh Samah Bay are currently closed for visitors from August 1st to September 30th, 2022, but you can still visit Pi Leh Lagoon.
-The entrance fee for Maya Bay is 200 baht, but don’t be surprised if the park guards show up at Pi Leh Lagoon during peak hours to collect the fees.
+Note: Maya Bay and Loh Samah Bay opened up again on October 1st after being closed closed from August 1st to September 30th, 2022.
+The entrance fee for Maya Bay is 400 baht, but don’t be surprised if the park guards show up at Pi Leh Lagoon during peak hours to collect fees.
+We had to pay 200 baht p/p at Pi Leh Lagoon.
 Bring cash and make sure they give you an actual ticket.

 Swim at Pileh Lagoon